-The behaviour we expect of our pupils is set out in our 'Earley St. Peter's Key Code', copies of which are displayed in all classrooms and around school and included in the pack new parents receive.
+The behaviour we expect of our pupils is set out in the bullet points below and in our 'Earley St. Peter's Key Code', copies of which are displayed in all classrooms and around school and included in the pack new parents receive.
 The code is also contained in Appendix 1 of this policy.